-- These are matrices with all their eigenvalues real and positive! - Therefore, the pivots are positive and the determinant is positive. - Positive determinant doesn't guarantee positive definiteness.
-All subdeterminants have to be positive. - Example: Consider the matrix
+- A symmetric or Hermitian matrix is positive definite if and only if (iff) all its eigenvalues are real and positive. - Therefore, the pivots are positive and the determinant is positive. - Positive determinant doesn't guarantee positive definiteness.

+Example: Consider the matrix